This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 How do you know if you are eligible for opt-in status?
 Use the QPP Participation Status Lookup tool (see “What’s Your MIPS Participation Status?”).

 How do you opt in to MIPS?
-At time of press, CMS hadn’t announced the opt-in process for performance year 2020.
-If they repeat the process that was used for performance year 2019, you will be able to opt in for performance year 2020 by signing into your account at qpp.cms.gov; the window for opting in would open on Jan.
-2, 2021 (i.e., after the performance year has closed).
+Assuming that CMS offers the same opt-in procedures as it has used in previous years, you will be able to opt in for performance year 2021 by signing into your account at qpp.cms.gov; the window for opting in would open in January 2022, when CMS opens the submission window for performance year 2021.

 What are the consequences of opting in?
-If you opt in for the 2020 performance year, your 2022 payments will be subject to a MIPS payment adjustment based on your 2020 MIPS final score.
-You also will be eligible to have your data published on Physician Compare, a website that CMS has set up to enable the public to see performance data on physicians who participate in Medicare.
-Once you have elected to opt in to MIPS for 2020, that decision is binding for that performance year.
+If you opt in for the 2021 performance year, your 2023 payments will be subject to a MIPS payment adjustment based on your 2021 MIPS final score.
+You also will be eligible to have your data published on Care Compare, a website that CMS has set up to enable the public to see performance data on physicians who participate in Medicare.
+Once you have elected to opt in to MIPS for 2021, that decision is binding for that performance year.

-Note: If you voluntarily report, your performance information may appear on Physician Compare; however, during the 30-day preview period, voluntary reporters can ask that their information not be publicly reported.
+Note: If you voluntarily report, your performance information may appear on Care Compare; however, during the preview period at the start of 2023, voluntary reporters can ask that their information not be publicly reported.

 Next: Small or Large Practice?